JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 classes from the base class just as you would do through virtual methods, except the target methods are resolved at compile time.

-Let's call our base class simd_vector, it will be used as base class for every wrapper ; here is what it should look like :
+Let's call our base class simd_vector, it will be used as base class for every wrapper; here is what it should look like:

 {% coderay lang:cpp simd_base.hpp%}
 template <class X>